Start small. Start somewhere.

 Increasing mindfulness is a never-ending journey.
 Start somewhere.
 Start small.
 Many of these exercises might feel awkward initially — regular practice will release negative patterns.

 Try these exercises and let me know how it goes.
 Which one do you like the most?
 Which one was the hardest?
 How do you practice daily mindfulness?
-Please share.
+Please share your experience.